-Powerful Earthquake Roils Central Mexico, Leaving At Least 50 People Dead
+Powerful Earthquake Roils Central Mexico, Leaving Dozens Of People Dead

 Así se vio la CDMX desde las alturas segundos después del sismo de este medio día. pic.twitter.com/oWDagcjiiV— Periódico Excélsior (@Excelsior) September 19, 2017

-Photographs depicted rescue workers wheeling away residents on stretchers, though it was not immediately clear how many people were injured or killed in the capital city.
+Photographs depicted rescue workers digging through rubble and wheeling away residents on stretchers, though it was not immediately clear how many people were injured or killed in the capital city.

 As NPR's Jon Hamilton notes, the densely populated city is "especially vulnerable to earthquakes, because much of it is built on a former lake bed, which can amplify the effects of distant quakes."